AmpersandTarski/documentation/syntax/structureOfModel.md

 -	the xlsx-file with the standard population

 Make sure to include the adl-files before including xls-files.
 The filename is given in double quotes, including a path that is relative to the position of the main adl-file.
 The main adl-file is the file that is called with the command Ampersand.
 Files can be nested.
-All code in the included adl-files will become part of the CONTEXT of the mail adl-file.
 Nested adl-files can have their own xlsx-files included.

+Note that all code in the included adl-files will become part of the CONTEXT of the main adl-file.

 Other elements in a context will be defined on the following pages.